 Advising Appointment Preparation

 After your advising appointment, check to make sure your advisor has approved you for registration by going to “Approved for Registration?” on WebAdvisor.
-You will also need to make sure your account is clear and resolve any issues causing a registration hold on your account.
-Refer to the Registrar's Office website for more details.
+You will also need to make sure your account is clear and resolve any issues causing a registration hold on your account prior to registration.

 Enrolling in not on the McMinnville campus during Jan Term or Summer?
 Consider taking an online class through Linfield Online and Continuing Education by completing a registration form and getting your advisor's signature.
 You can also take classes at any accredited institution.
 To determine how a class will transfer to Linfield before registering for summer term at another institution, refer to the Transfer Equivalency Database and/or complete Transfer Course Approval form and submit it to the Registrar.
 Make sure to include a copy of a printed course description.